With the release of macOS 10.15 Catalina, you’re probably wondering if your Adobe software will work in this macOS upgrade.

 Update: There are now reports that macOS 10.15 Catalina may have issues with certain combinations of eGPU and graphics card.

 For the most in-depth review you’ll probably find anywhere, read the macOS 10.15 Catalina review at Ars Technica.
 As with every major release of the Mac operating system, the Ars Technica review not only evaluates the visible features that Apple promotes, but goes under the surface to explain changes to some of the underlying technologies in macOS and how they affect your Mac experience.

 What I’m doing

-I will install macOS 10.15 Catalina on a separate test volume where I can try it out.
+I have installed macOS 10.15 Catalina on a separate test volume.
 That’s always the best way to confirm that it works with your specific workflow.